markstock/multistep/README.md

 * support systems which have forcing terms on derivatives other than the highest (like friction, which is proportional to velocity in a force system)
 * should calculation of the highest derivative come at the end of the current step or the beginning of the next one?
 The former would make for cleaner code.
 * add 10-th order Runge Kutta from here: https://sce.uhcl.edu/rungekutta/ (needs 17 stages)
-* add my ORCID to all github repo citations
 * add a jerk system, where the third time derivative is a function of the state
 * consider calculating the "true" solution in quad precision, or long double (80 bits)
 * can this architecture support implementing Richardson extrapolation by automatically creating a longer-time-step version?